andrade-daniel/NLP_app/README.md

 # Natural Language Processing app with demos
 A NLP app built with streamlit for demonstration purposes.

+You can check the demo directly here: https://nlp-demos-app.herokuapp.com/

 Use your own text (PT and/or EN) directly in the app to see the results.
 It includes the following demos: